Appeasement: Postwar historians

 The view of Chamberlain colluding with Hitler to attack the Soviet Union has persisted, however, particularly on the far left.
 In 1999, Christopher Hitchens wrote that Chamberlain "had made a cold calculation that Hitler should be re-armed... partly to encourage his 'tough-minded' solution to the Bolshevik problem in the East".
 Consciously encouraging war with Stalin is not widely accepted to be a motive of the Downing Street appeasers, but there is a historical consensus that anti-communism was central to appeasement's appeal for the conservative elite.
 As Antony Beevor writes, "The policy of appeasement was not Neville Chamberlin's invention.
 Its roots lay in a fear of bolshevism.
 The general strike of 1926 and the depression made the possibility of revolution a very real concern to conservative politicians.
 As a result, they had mixed feelings towards the German and Italian regimes which had crushed the communists and socialists in their own countries".

 Postwar politicians

 Statesmen in the postwar years have often referred to their opposition to appeasement as a justification for firm, sometimes armed, action in international relations.

 United States

-U.S. President Harry S. Truman thus explained his decision to enter the Korean War in 1950, British Prime Minister Anthony Eden in his confrontation of Egyptian President Gamal Abdel Nasser in the Suez Crisis of 1956, U.S. President John F. Kennedy his "quarantine" of Cuba in 1962, U.S. President Lyndon B. Johnson in his resistance to communism in Indochina in the 1960s, U.S. President Ronald Reagan in his air strike on Libya in 1986, and U.S. President Donald Trump in the drone strike that led to the assassination of Qasem Soleimani in 2020.
+U.S. President Harry S. Truman thus explained his decision to enter the Korean War in 1950, U.S. President John F. Kennedy his "quarantine" of Cuba in 1962, U.S. President Lyndon B. Johnson in his resistance to communism in the 1960s, U.S. President Ronald Reagan in his air strike on Libya in 1986, and U.S. President Donald Trump in the drone strike that led to the assassination of Qasem Soleimani in 2020.

+United Kingdom

+British Prime Minister Anthony Eden invoked the memory of the Munich Agreement and opposed what he characterized as "appeasement" during the Suez Crisis of 1956.
+In a statement to the House of Commons on 12 September 1956, Eden argued that the British government would not pursue a policy of "abject appeasement" toward Gamal Abdel Nasser, following Egypt's nationalization of the Suez Canal.
+In the Commons debate the following day, Eden defended his comparison between the Suez dispute and the events of the 1930s, while opponents argued that the situations involving Nasser and Adolf Hitler were not comparable.
+Historians have subsequently noted that Eden's determination to avoid a repetition of the perceived failures of appeasement influenced his approach to the Suez crisis, although the extent and significance of that influence remain debated.